Brigitte Klinkert

-Brigitte Klinkert is a French politician who served as Minister Delegate in charge of Integration attached to the Minister of Labour, Employment and Integration in the government of Prime Minister Jean Castex from 2020 to 2022.
+Brigitte Klinkert (born 22 July 1956) is a French politician who became the Member of Parliament for Haut-Rhin's 1st constituency in the 2022 French legislative election.
+She served as Minister Delegate in charge of Integration attached to the Minister of Labour, Employment and Integration in the government of Prime Minister Jean Castex from 2020 to 2022.

 Early life and education

 Brigitte Anne Francine Klinkert was born on 22 July 1956 in Colmar, Alsace, France.
 Her grandfather, Joseph Rey, had been the mayor of Colmar from 1947 to 1977.
 After secondary school in a private catholic institution, she studied law (1976) before graduating from the Metz Regional Institute of Administration in 1978.